vouch-opensource/linuxkit-image-development/README.md

 # Linuxkit Image Development

-This is a set of tools to improve the development cycle for testing and debugging LinuxKit images in the cloud.
+This is a set of tools to help development of LinuxKit images on AWS.
-Currently, only AWS is supported.

 ## Rationale

-...too slow...

-## Mechanics
+The examples in the LinuxKit project for working with AWS make use of the `linuxkit push aws` command, which on creates an AMI.
+The tools in this repo try to solve 2 problems that this approach has:

+1. The user has to manually setup the right infrastructure and permissions to make the push command work.
+2. The development cycle with this approach is painfully slow.
+Under the hood, linuxkit pushes the raw image to S3 and triggers a VM Snapshot Import task to create the AMI.
+This process may take up to 30 mins.

-## Platforms
+## Tools

-### AWS
+### AWS Account Setup

+This repository provides a terraform module that sets up the required infrastructure for automating linuxkit push commands:
+- an S3 bucket in which to store the raw images
+- an IAM policy that allows access to this bucket and allows triggering the VM Import Snapshot task.

+### Faster Development Workflow

+TODO...

+#### Mechanics

-#### Usage
+##### Usage

 document terraform module...